 Most laptops, tablets and smartphones have built-in cameras and microphones, and there are cost-effective ways to add mics and webcams to desktop computers as well.
 By using one of UBCO’s supported VC platforms, you get the benefit of a full IT department supporting your success, rather than finding yourself out on your own trying to figure things out or troubleshoot when things go wrong.
 We can help you get set up and ensure you know the best ways to use the technology available to you.

-If you are Faculty, Staff, or a Graduate Student and would like a licensed Zoom account as part of UBC’s Educational Zoom system, please submit a ticket in the IT Helpdesk system and an account will be provided at no cost to you.
+If you are Faculty, Staff, or a Graduate Student and would like a licensed Zoom account as part of UBC’s Educational Zoom system, please submit a ticket to the UBC Self-Service Portal for assistance and an account will be provided at no cost to you.

 If you would like support in booking and using a video conference room at UBCO, check out the information at Video Conference Rooms at UBCO.

-Other than that, check out our FAQs below, and once you’re ready to move forward, submit a ticket in the IT Helpdesk system.
+Other than that, check out our FAQs below, and once you’re ready to move forward, submit a ticket to the UBC Self-Service Portal for assistance.

 How do I quickly get AV support when I’m teaching in a classroom and something goes wrong with the equipment?

 Contact the UBCO IT Service Desk at 250-807-9000 with the in-room phone.

 - Contact the UBCO IT Service Desk at 250-807-9000.